floweredscarf/su25/labs/lab12/index.md

 Let's try to insert 4.
 We see that it needs to go into the leaf node to the left with elements [1, 3].
-We start by *temporarily* violating the 3-element limitation, and "overstuffing" this node so that it has elements [1, 3, 4].
+We start by *temporarily* violating the 2-element limitation, and "overstuffing" this node so that it has three elements: [1, 3, 4].

 ![insert-small](img/23tree-small-2.svg){: style="max-height: 200px;" }

-We need to "split" this node with 3 elements, so that all nodes continue to have 1 or 2 elements.
-One way to do that could be to create a subtree, by moving the middle node "up", and splitting the remaining nodes.
+We need to "split" this node with 3 elements, so that **all nodes continue to have 1 or 2 elements** (an invariant for our 2-3 tree).
+One way to do that could be to create a subtree, by moving the middle element "up" into its own node (node with [3]), then and splitting the remaining elements into two nodes (nodes with [1] and [4]).

 ![insert-small](img/23tree-small-bad.svg){: style="max-height: 250px;" }

 **However, this makes some of the leaves (1 and 4) be further from the root than other leaves (7 and 9).** We want to keep our tree as *balanced* as possible, so we want to keep our leaves at the same height.
-To fix this, instead of keeping the middle element separate, we "push it up" to the parent node:
+To fix this, instead of keeping the node with the middle element ([3]) separate, we "push it up" to the parent node ([5] becomes [3, 5]):

 ![insert-small](img/23tree-small-fixed.svg){: style="max-height: 200px;" }

 The tree invariants now hold, so we're done!
-Note that the other two elements in the overstuffed node (1 and 4) have become separate children of the newly expanded node with elements 3 and 5.
+Note that the other two elements in the overstuffed node ([1] and [4]) have become *separate* children of the newly expanded node with elements 3 and 5.

 #### Push-Up Insertion...
 Again

 You may have noticed a problem in the previous section.
-What if this push-up causes the parent node to have too many elements?
-When the parent node has too many elements, we need to push up and split again -- which may cause another overstuffing, and so on.
+What if this push-up causes the *parent* node to have too many elements?
+When the parent node has too many elements, we need to push up and split *again* -- which may cause another overstuffing, and so on.

 Let's insert 8 into the tree we finished with last time: